DEPARTMENT OF PHYSICS

 Semester-II

-PHY 5201: Advance Nuclear Physics-II: Nuclear Models
+PHY 5201: Advanced Nuclear Physics-II: Nuclear Models

-PHY 5202: Advance Solid State Physics-II: Experiment
+PHY 5202: Advanced Solid State Physics-II: Experiment

 PHY 5203: Medical Physics